top of page

 For someone like me, who's dealt with health issues ever since being a teenager, finding a career that offered both flexibility and creativity was like hitting the jackpot.
 Before I quit my part-time retail job right before the pandemic broke out, I dreamed of being a freelancer who worked from home.

 My translation career has allowed me to take care of myself while still pursuing my passion for languages and communication.
 Working part-time is no issue; I've also combined it with other freelancing gigs.
-Right now, translation is my bread and butter while I build multiple passive income streams and focus on designing digital products, which I write about a lot on this blog.
+Right now, translation is my bread and butter while I try to set up passive income streams, which I write about a lot on this blog.

 My journey into freelance translation didn't happen overnight.
 It started with a small step — signing up for a free e-book that promised insights into the world of freelance translation.
-Little did I know that this small step soon would lead to a giant leap towards a fulfilling part-time career, perfect for my health situation.
-This free e-book doesn't exist anymore; now, they offer a free course instead, which I recommend to check out if you want to learn more.
+Little did I know that this small step soon would lead towards a fulfilling part-time career, perfect for my health situation.
+This free e-book doesn't exist anymore; now, they offer a free webinar instead, which I recommend to sign up for if you want to learn more.

-This free course offers a lot of knowledge about the industry.
-It's not one of those free courses that only markets a paid program.
-However, they do have a paid program, which I decided to purchase back in 2019, as I was hungry for more knowledge and really wanted to quit my job and find a new career path.
+This webinar offers a lot of knowledge about the industry.
+It's not one of those webinars which only markets a paid program (oh, how I hate those!).
+You'll learn a lot!
+However, they do have a paid program as well, which I decided to purchase down the line, as I was hungry for more knowledge and really wanted to quit my job and find a new career path.

 Woman earning money on translating.